zeh/key-action-binder/README.md

  * Allow complex sequence bindings with timing constraints (hadouken, etc)
  * More profiling and testing performance/bottlenecks/memory allocations (http://www.html5rocks.com/en/tutorials/webperformance/usertiming/)
  * Better demos
+ * Expose recent device
+ * Check navigator.getGamepads to see if gamepads are actually accessible without breaking
  * Automated tests
  * Allow key combinations (modifiers)?
  * Add a fast path for gamepad status checking?
+ * Something for "duration" of an action? so the player can do stronger/longer jumps, etc